Deepshikha05/web_scraping/README.md

 * run the virtual environment by moving to the project directory `cd scraping_all_news/`
 * a folder `venv` should be visible now.
 Run `source venv/bin/activate` to start the virtual environment
 * Now `cd scraping_all_news` to get the `urls.txt` file and enter the urls to be parsed.
 Run the spider by `scrapy crawl scraping_all_news`.
 The scraped pdfs will appear in the parent folder under `Scraped Items`

-### Steps for adding New Server ###
-* Clone project on new server
-* Install dependencies on new server like docker,mysql etc.
-* Make a new user at live db and add details to config.py on new server
-* Add an entry in `server` table in live DB.
-* Add `SERVER=<pk_server>` in config.py where pk_server is primary key for new server in server table
-* set up cron for running RunSpider in new server.

-## Converting Images to jpeg - Use this for every input image / pdf.
-* convert -density 96 -colorspace sRGB oldimagename newimagename
-* Check currently not run scrapers:
-   * SELECT * FROM `daily_pub_download` WHERE run_date='2018-02-23' and is_scraped=0